 Having a colonoscopy isn’t high on anyone’s wish list, but regular screenings can significantly reduce your risk of colorectal cancers.
-At Gastro Office in Hilliard, Ohio, Krishna Rayapudi, MD, offers up-to-date diagnostic tools like colorectal screenings and colonoscopies to find colon cancer in its early stages when it’s more treatable.
+At Gastro Office in Hilliard, Ohio, Krishna Rayapudi, MD, and Rohan Modi, MD offer up-to-date diagnostic tools like colorectal screenings and colonoscopies to find colon cancer in its early stages when it’s more treatable.
 If it’s time for a colonoscopy, call the office or schedule an appointment online today.

 A colonoscopy is a medical procedure designed to look for abnormalities or issues in your colon and rectum.